B2B Marketing Agency logo

 • Warehousing and dispatch processes can become complex when multiple distributors are being supplied to and each placing multiple different orders.

-These are just some of the problems all of which are routine and daily in the life of managing distribution channels and require expensive IT systems (that themselves need to be supported) and warehousing staff are required to manage these processes and physically pick, pack, and dispatch orders and receive returned products.
+These are just some of the problems all of which are routine and daily in the life of managing distribution channels and require expensive IT systems (that themselves need to be supported) and warehousing staff are required to manage these processes and physically pick, pack, dispatch orders, and receive returned products.

 Indirect distribution methods